-The proposed concentration yard would partially solve both these factors by standing ready to purchase export grade lumber, and by identifying the species of Class III and Unclassified timbers that could be manufactured into export grade lumber.
+The proposed concentration yard would partially solve both these problems by standing ready to purchase export grade lumber, and by identifying selected species of Class III and Unclassified timbers that could be manufactured into export grade lumber.

-Since Vietnam has never exported any timber except the fine "ce met (luxury) grade and the Vietnamese buying public will use only the most durable woods, many millions of cubic meters of Class III and Unclassified timber have been by-passed in the forests and would be easy to log.
+Since Vietnam has never exported any timber except the finest cabinet (luxury) grade and the Vietnamese buying public will use only the most durable woods, many millions of cubic meters of Class III and Unclassified timber have been by-passed in the forests and would be easy to log.